Filing U. S. District Court Complaint Pro Se

 See below for inserting three different addresses on the Summons on the three different copies: (1) addressed to Defendant, (2) addressed to U. S. Attorney General, (3) addressed to U. S. Attorney in the District..

-11. When you are filing your complaint and (unsigned and unsealed) summons at the Court in person, make sure that you get the Court stamped receipt, showing the file date.
+11. When you are filing your complaint and (unsigned and unsealed) summons in person at the Court, make sure that you get the Court stamped receipt, showing the file date.

 12. The signed and sealed Summons, as stated already, may be uploaded (by the court staff) to the Court’s electronic Case File (ECF) system (online), mailed to you, or given to you in person (if you are filing in person at the Court).